Tests for quantum contextuality in terms of $q$-entropies: Entropic inequalities for the CHSH scenario

 \section{Entropic inequalities for the CHSH scenario}

 In this section, we formulate Bell's theorem in terms of the conditional $q$-entropies for the CHSH scenario.
-This marginal scenario includes nine subsets of jointly measurable quantities.
 The $q$-entropic inequalities will be derived from the existence of joint probability distribution $p\bigl(a,b^{\prime},a^{\prime},b\bigr)$.
-This joint distribution should marginalize to the model distributions for all the nine subsets.
-For instance, for the pair $\{A,B\}$ we have the formula
+This joint distribution should marginalize to the model distributions for all jointly measurable pairs.
+For instance, for the pair $\{A,B\}$ we have

 and similarly for other jointly measurable subsets.
 Due to relations of the form (\ref{habq}), we write

 Here, the entropy $H_{q}(A,B^{\prime},A^{\prime},B)$ was expressed with respect to the chain rule (\ref{ehrl}).
 Subtracting $H_{q}(B)$ and using Eq. (\ref{chrl}), one further obtains